Folks in Leeward Oahu say erosion is creating a safety concern for visitors at a local beach.

 We spoke with State Senator Maile Shimabukuro and she says she’s been in contact with state and city officials who have been working to restore the sand for visitors at Makaha Beach Park.

 The erosion is nothing new.
-“Makaha Beach has stayed the same since February,” says resident Hunky Bakutis.
+“Makaha Beach has stayed the same since February,” says resident Bunky Bakutis.
 “It’s totally eroded.”

 Bakutis says the problem seems to have gotten significantly worse over the last few months.
 Crews usually replenish the sand during the summer, but Bakutis says that hasn’t happened yet.